oscarbutler/Man-Utd/TESTING.md

 * Solution

-- I found new images which sizes were a lot smaller which made the website load time a lot more efficient
+- I replaced the images but also had to delete one which went against my plans I made at the start.

 ### Unsolved Bugs

+- None

+### Mistakes

 - I did not add style to body and main elements from the start which made it harder to create an appealing website